 Our recommended route covers Route No. 1, followed by Route No. 2.
 So, in order to start the hike, we need to get to the starting point for Route No. 1.

 From the Po Toi Island ferry pier, walk towards the cafe/restaurant at the end of the pier.
-Right besides the restaurant is a narrow alley.
+Right beside the restaurant is a narrow alley.
 Walk down this alley and climb the steps that follow.

 There will another flight of steps on your right soon.
 Don’t take those steps because they take you towards Route No. 2.
 Instead, go straight.

-Soon thereafter, there will be another of steps on your right with a sign that states Route No. 1.
+Soon thereafter, there will be another flight of steps on your right with a sign that states Route No. 1.